marcunu/Shark_Attack/README.md

 # Documents

-* Preliminary exploration:
+* 01 - Preliminary exploration
-* Limpieza: a file in which information has been filtered to arrive at hypotheses.
+* 02 - Clean up: a file in which information has been filtered to arrive at hypotheses.
-* Visualization:
+* 03 - Visualization
-* Storytelling:
+* 04 - Storytelling

 # Hyphotheses

-* What are the differences between the main shark attack researchers?
-* Ataque de tiburón segun `sexo`.
-* Ataques de tiburón por `zona`.
-* Ataques de tiburón en funcion de la actividad `realizada`.
+* Is there any relation between the `activity` and the `attack`?
+Does the shark species or age affect the type of injury?

+* how many `researchers` there are and how much research they have carried out.
+Is there a shark attack specialist?

+* Are sharks more aggressive depending on the `time`?

 # Steps